+Trading volume ADV ADV

-Trading volume (shares) ADV (shares) ADV (notional \$) 115,589,047 1,070,269 33,864,193
+(shares) (shares) (notional \$)

+115,589,047 1,070,269 33,864,193

-As demonstrated above, despite the fact that the Fidelity Fund has been trading for approximately five months as of December 23, 2024, its total trading volume as of that date was substantially higher than 2,400,000 shares (more than 48 times that amount), which is the minimum 12-month volume the Exchange generally requires for a corporate stock in order to list options on that security as set forth in Rule 19.3(b).
+As demonstrated above based on the data presented in the Cboe filing,14 despite the fact that the Fidelity Fund has been trading for approximately five months as of December 23, 2024, its total trading volume as of that date was substantially higher than 2,400,000 shares (more than 48 times that amount), which is the minimum 12month volume the Exchange generally requires for a corporate stock in order to list options on that security as set forth in Rule 402(b)(4).
 Additionally, as of December 23, 2024, the trading volume for the Fidelity Fund was in the top 5% of all ETFs that are currently trading.
 The Exchange believes this data demonstrates the Fidelity Fund is characterized as having shares that are actively traded.